Are you planning to upgrade your office furniture but are unsure how to dispose of the old pieces? Here are eight practical options to consider.

 5. Give them out

-Again, ensure your old furniture are still in a good condition before giving them out.
+Again, ensure your old furniture is still in good condition before giving it out.
 You may even help them build a budget home office that greatly enhances their work-from-home experience.

 6. Trade them for new ones

-Another option for disposing of your old office chair is to exchange them for new ones or enlist the help of a professional to refurbish them.
-If your desk chair and tables are still in good condition, they can be swapped for a new ones in a bid to upgrade your workspace.
-If you're swapping out your home office chairs for a new one, here is everything to look out for.
+Another option for disposing of your old office chair is to exchange it for new ones or enlist the help of a professional to refurbish it.
+If your desk chair and tables are still in good condition, they can be swapped for new ones in a bid to upgrade your workspace.

 7. Let your kids use them